 IKEA Hacks – Phonics Wheel

 OMG, I’m totally in love with one of the best IKEA hacks around.
 Miss Izzy @thestructuredspectrum can hold her head high with this level of genius.

 The IKEA LUSTIGT Wheel of Fortune game at the bargain price of $29.99 can be transformed into a phonics wheel, word wheel or a number wheel.
 You could even attach name labels to create a random name generator!

 One of my favorite IKEA hacks is the clever use of this SKUBB Hanging shoe organizer with 16 useful pockets.
 They are such a bargain at $5.99 each and they can be used in so many ways!

 I love to join two together to create a clutter-free water bottle storage solution.

 IKEA Hacks – Parent Pockets

 Say goodbye to abandoned or lost parent notes!
-If you’re a Prep or Foundation teacher, you could make your teacher life a lot easier by joining two together with a few velcro dots and creating the all-time parent pockets.
+If you’re a Pre-K or Kindergarten teacher, you could make your teacher life a lot easier by joining two together with a few velcro dots and creating the all-time parent pockets.

 For more simple ideas that will help to improve your classroom organization, read my blog 10 Simple Steps to Improve Classroom Organization.